Larner College of Medicine

 BIO

-My research focuses on understanding and improving population-level health outcomes by examining health care systems influence how patients and providers make decisions about preventive health behaviors.
-I aim to develop models and empirical evidence that can guide policies and interventions to enhance public health through improved decision making around cancer screening, contraception, antimicrobial stewardship, and vaccination.
-I use a multidisciplinary approach that integrates agent-based modeling, microsimulation, network analysis, and analysis of survey, administrative, and social media data to study how social and health care systems shape health behaviors.
+Sarah's research focuses on understanding and improving population-level health outcomes by examining health care systems influence how patients and providers make decisions about preventive health behaviors.
+She aims to develop models and empirical evidence that can guide policies and interventions to enhance public health through improved decision making around cancer screening, contraception, antimicrobial stewardship, and vaccination.
+She uses a multidisciplinary approach that integrates agent-based modeling, microsimulation, network analysis, and analysis of survey, administrative, and social media data to study how social and health care systems shape health behaviors.
 Ongoing projects include analyzing statewide cancer screening and vaccination trends, understanding pediatric and prenatal vaccination, and understanding how parenting forums might shape contraception decisions in the postpartum period.

 Publications